Target profit plunges 90% as inflation-weary shoppers pull back - KTVZ

 After seven quarters of strong profit growth, this marks the second-straight quarter of plunging earnings at Target, although this decline was far more than the 40% drop in the previous quarter.

+Consumers’ pullback on demand for discretionary items is one of the factors raising fears of a recession, as consumer spending is responsible for nearly three-quarters of the nation’s economic activity.

 Target’s disappointing results came in contrast to much stronger results at larger rival Walmart, which Tuesday reported profit was down only slightly from a year earlier.
-But Walmart also said it expects a 8% to 10% drop in annual earnings, although that was not as big a drop as it previous forecast.
+Walmart also said it expects a 8% to 10% drop in annual earnings, though that’s a narrower drop than it previously forecast.

 The-CNN-Wire